PasinduSuraweera/README.test/README.md

 - How do we version the API without breaking existing integrations?
 - How do we add caching, CORS, or IP filtering without touching backend code?

 An **API Gateway** solves these concerns by sitting between clients and services.
-WSO2 API Manager goes further—it's a complete platform for the entire API lifecycle with three core components:
+WSO2 API Manager goes further, it's a complete platform for the entire API lifecycle with three core components:

 1. **Publisher Portal**: Where API designers and product managers define resources, attach policies, and manage versions
 2. **Developer Portal**: A self-service catalog where internal teams or external partners discover APIs, generate credentials, and test endpoints